-9. Outlook for 1980.
 The beginning of the new year saw further major oil price rises which may mean an average increase for 1980 of some 60% (in dollar terms).
-This has been taken into account in rewised economic forecasts prepared by the Commission services, which now suggest 1,2% growth for the year as a whole.
-While the 1980 growth rate anticipated in the recent Annual Report was 2%, it is also to be borne in mind that the level of activity at the end of 1979 was somewhat higher than expected.
-As a result the downward revision of the level of activity for 1980 is only -0,4%.
+This has been taken into account in revised economic forecasts prepared by the Commission services, which now suggest 1.2% growth for the year as a whole.

-These figures suggest that the economy may be more resilient to the 10. new oil shock than had been feared.
+These figures suggest that the economy may be more resilient to the new oil shock than had been feared.
 While the oil price rises are a major set-back, especially for price inflation and the balance of payments, the impact on the business cycle is far from clear.
 The latest recorded output figures still show a firmly rising trend.
 Leading indicators (notably business surveys) suggest a turning-point for the Community as a whole, but the range between Member States is wide (between France for which little change in business sentiment is yet apparent, and the United Kingdom where the outlook has clearly deteriorated substantially).
-If the economy is to remain relatively buoyant, this would be due to a preparedness of households to continue to reduce their savings, and for the company sector not to reduce stocks and to maintain their investment plans.
+If the economy is to remain relatively buoyant, this would be due to preparedness of households to continue to reduce their savings, and for the company sector not to reduce stocks and to maintain their investment plans.
 This would in turn depend on a combination of financial and confidence factors, where the condition of the European economy is certainly now better placed than after the 1973 oil shock.

-11. However, the prospects for employment have worsened with unemployment expected to increase from an average 5,6% in 1979 to 6,4% in 1980 for the Community as a whole, and with the increases concentrated in Denmark, France, Italy and the United Kingdom.
+However, the prospects for employment have worsened with unemployment expected to increase from an average 5.6% in 1979 to 6.4% in 1980 for the Community as a whole, and with the increases concentrated in Denmark, France, Italy and the United Kingdom.

-12. The outlook for inflation is worse than was envisaged in the Annual Report.
-The forecast for 1980 has been revised upwards 2 points to 11,3% for the Community as a whole and a further divergence of performance between Member States is expected, with the highest rates of inflation, between 15 and 20%, in Ireland, Italy, and the United Kingdom.
+The inflation forecast for 1980 has been set at 11.3% for the Community as a whole and a further divergence of performance between Member States is expected, with the highest rates of inflation, between 15 and 20%, in Ireland, Italy and the United Kingdom.

-13. The balance of payments current accounts have also clearly suffered from the oil price rise, with the Community's total deficit for 1980 now revised upwards from 4 to 14 billion ECU.
-The financing of these deficits should not pose major problems for the four larger Member States: Germany in particular is expected to account for half of the Community total.
-However, some of the smaller Member States are now facing overriding balance of payments constraints, notably Denmark and Ireland.
+The balance of payments current accounts have also clearly suffered from the oil price rise, with the Community's total deficit for 1980 now revised upwards from 4 to 14 billion European monetary units.
+The financing of these deficits should not pose major problems for the four larger Member States: Germany in particular is expected to account for half the Community total.
+However, some of the smaller Member States are now facing the overriding balance of payments constraints, notably Denmark and Ireland.

-14. Policy for the period ahead.
-The Annual Report argued that priority had to be given in 1980 to alleviating the inflation and energy constraints, and to proceeding with other more widespread improvements in economic structures in many Member States.
-This implied continuing with policies to control money supply growth strictly, to stabilise or cut public deficits (according to Member State), to improve resource allocation in public and private sectors and to prevent the oil price rises from leading to further inflation through resisting compensatory rises in nominal incomes.
+The macro-economic policy advocated by the Commission for 1980 implies continuing with policies to control money supply growth strictly, to stabilise or cut public deficits (according to Member State), to improve resource allocation in public and private sectors and to prevent the oil prices from leading to further inflation through resisting compensatory rises in nominal incomes.
 A more active cyclical policy could only be envisaged for a later stage if positive results as regards inflation were assured and if economic activity were clearly found to be weakening significantly.